xjguo9217/ensembles-of-life-cycle-forecasts/README.md

 # Bayesian Ensembles of Exponentially Smoothed Life-Cycle Forecasts

-This repos provides data and R scripts used in our paper "Bayesian Ensembles of Exponentially Smoothed Life-Cycle Forecasts".
-Below is a list of the files and some descriptions of these files.
+This repository provides data and R scripts used in our paper "Bayesian Ensembles of Exponentially Smoothed Life-Cycle Forecasts".
+Below is the list and descriptions of the files.

+## Study 1: Social Networks

+## Study 2: Computer Sales
+### Data files

+### Code files